ChrisW-B/spotifyPlaylists/README.md

 If it cannot find the song on Spotify, it ignores it and does not add it to the playlist

 ## Config File
-Your config file should look similar to the following
+Your config files should look similar to the following

 ### For Website
 ```javascript